A New Educational Paradigm

 Where Logic Meets Execution

-Sandboxed eMaude Environment: Run reasoning in real-time.
+Seamless eMaude Environment: Run reasoning in real-time.

 Deep Integration: Methodology develops how a student thinks, not just if the code runs.